 There were lots of administrative issues to handle, because being a new course, much of the course materials had to be newly prepared.
 We used tons of Google services for our admin (Google groups for communication, Google spreadsheets for issue tracking and student data, Google sites for documentation).
 We did not use specialized project management tools like Asana or Jira because everybody was comfortable with Google services and it seems to be sufficient for our purpose.

 I value good documentation as it helps orientate people that are new to a team.
-Hence I wrote a wiki document for the course so that new tutors would have an easier time familiarising themselves with our working style.
+Hence I wrote a wiki document for the course so that new tutors would have an easier time familiarizing themselves with our working style.
 Also, during the course preparation phase, I would review the work of the other tutors to the best of my ability so that the quality of materials that we release to the students were of high standards.
 Being the source of information to tutors and students, I kept myself well-informed so that I could answer almost all questions thrown at me.
 I also ensured that everyone was up to date with the course's progress.

 I did not know Python prior to CS1010S and hence I had to pick it up on my own before the course material preparation phase even started.
 Fortunately, it was easy to pick up a new programming language because I have been exposed to various languages.
 To save the time of the other tutors, I gathered resources, created tools and teaching aids and shared them with the other tutors.
 Even though it took up more of my personal time, but overall it was for a greater good: It saved the staff team more time due to the large size of the team and helped everyone get the job done more effectively.

 As the team was huge, and there were many side-roles to cover, I/Cs were nominated and some tutors would be in-charge of certain materials/aspects of the course.
-Whenever other tutors needed help, I would step in and took over their roles or get someone else who is available to help.
+Whenever other tutors needed help, I would step in and took over their role or get someone else who is available to help.

 As the Head Tutor, I also set a positive example by marking by students' assignments as early as possible and topping the tutor leaderboard (yes, we had a leaderboard which showed the number of assignments we marked and the delay between a student submission and us marking it).